Scroll to the Top

 MusicBox will autodetect usb audiocards/speakers/boxes and hdmi.

-It's possible to override this in the ini-file.
+It's possible to override this in the settings.
 For example if you want to use analog out while having hdmi connected.

 Start me up!